phette23/c4l21-learn-to-love-the-command-line/content/092-further-learning.md

 $ while true; python manage.py clear_cache; sleep 10; done
 ```

-This `while true` phrase is a bit of a hack; `while` loops run until their condition becomes false, but the `true` shell builtin is always going to be, well, true.
-It's a simple way to generate an infinite loop.
-I can manually cancel the loops with the Ctrl+C keyboard interrupt when I'm done.
+This `while true` phrase is a hack; `while` loops run until their condition becomes false, but the `true` shell builtin is always going to be, well, true.
+It's a simple way to generate an infinite loop. `sleep` causes the shell to pause for a number of seconds so I'm not hammering my operating system with commands every millisecond.
+I manually cancel the loops with the Ctrl+C keyboard interrupt when I'm done.

-### Working with massive files

-We had a recent crisis at work—apparently numerous rows of database information were somehow dropped during a backup procedure, causing a bunch of broken references to files in the Moodle learning management system, our most important web application.
-I cannot quite show a series of commands that resolved the situation but without the command line we would have had much more trouble resolving the problem.

-I was able to identify the missing rows by looking for a gap in identifiers in the database, the identifiers are automatically incremented so they appear as a numerically ascending list.
-Looking at the last identifier we had before the missing rows let me know what to look for in a massive SQL backup file.
-I then used `grep` to find the right data in SQL and the `vim` editor to cut it out of the huge file.
-While `vim` is hard to learn it has handy features like "delete these specific N lines of text" that make it possible to find the relevant parts of a massive file and delete everything around them.
-Because CLI tools handle text in partial _streams_ rather than as a monolithic blob that needs to be fully loaded into memory they were able to inspect our massive backups whereas my GUI text editor crashed.

-Some of the tools I used: the `moosh` CLI to Moodle, `ssh` to access our server and `scp` to transfer files to and from it, `grep` to search our SQL backups, and `vim` to modify the backups.

 ### `csvkit` is an actual miracle

 When I went to email the attendees of this workshop, I immediately encountered an annoyance: the registration list was a plain HTML table with no easy means of copying just the email address column.
-Fittingly, the command-line offers a convenient solution in the form of Python's brilliant `csvkit`, which is a suite of utilities.
+Fittingly, the command-line offers a convenient solution in the form of Python's brilliant `csvkit`, a suite of tabular data utilities.
 You have to first `pip install csvkit` first for these commands to work.
-I copy-pasted the HTML table, which inserts tabs between columns, then ran this single command:
+I copy-pasted the HTML table to a file, which inserts tabs between columns, then ran this single command:

 ```sh
 $ csvcut -t -c 3 attendees.tsv | pbcopy